 This course provides an opportunity to study, practice, and develop group and individual leadership and organizational skills.
 These skills include, but are not limited to: decision making, problem solving, communication, leadership roles and civic responsibility.
-This course takes a handson lab oriented approach to leadership training by involving students in participatory leadership through activities and projects.
-Year one is a state credit and subsequent years are local credits.
+This course takes a hands-on lab oriented approach to leadership training by involving students in participatory leadership through activities and projects.
+Year one is a state credit and subsequent years are local credit,

-Local Elective Courses
+Other Elective Courses

-Academic Study Advancement Program - (1/2 credit)
+Sports Medicine - (1 credit)

-Prerequisite: Instructor Approval
+Prerequisite: Class Application